russellgochoa/PONG/README.md

 ### **_*Description*_**

-## A simple re-imagining of the classic game PONG for GA SEI
+## CLick the dot to move it to a randon square for GA SEI

 ### **_*Technologies*_**